A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Related Work

 \subsection{Pareto Set Learning (PSL).}

 PSL emerges as a proficient means of approximating the entire Pareto front; it employs a hypernetwork \cite{ha2016hypernetworks} to learn a mapping between a preference vector and an optimal solution in a single training.
-Many studies proposed different gradient descent methods to optimize the combined-objective function, such as PHN-LS and PHN-EPO \cite{navon2020learning}. \cite{Hoang2023} use maximizing the hypervolume indicator to guide the search for the optimal region.
+Many studies proposed different gradient descent methods to optimize the combined-objective function, such as PHN-LS and PHN-EPO \cite{navon2020learning}.
+PHN-HVI \cite{Hoang2023} use maximizing the hypervolume indicator to guide the search for the optimal region.
 One framework for controllable Pareto front learning employs the completed scalarization functions proposed by \cite{tuan2024framework}.
-PSL has been effectively applied to the optimization of multiple black-box functions \cite{lin2022pareto}, where it can efficiently suggest the next experiment to conduct in a laboratory setting.
+To exploit the geometric characteristics of the Pareto set in PSL, PSL-HV \cite{zhang2023hypervolume} is introduced, which derives Pareto solutions that closely align with the polar angle under mild conditions.
+In a recent study, PO-PSL \cite{haishan2024preference} focuses on the optimization of the preference vector instead of employing randomly generated vectors.
+This approach initiates a bilevel optimization problem in which it operates a preference-optimized term first.
+PO-PSL can lead to faster convergence to the true Pareto front.
+PSL has been effectively applied to optimization of multiple black-box functions \cite{lin2022pareto}, where it can efficiently suggest the next experiment to perform in a laboratory setting.
+The first work for Multi-Objective Reinforcement Learning is called PSL-MORL \cite{liu2025pareto}, which apply Pareto set learning to output a personalized policy network for each preference.